Powerlearnproject/se-day1-assignment-Margaretambari/README.md

 Software engineering is the process of developing, designing, testing and maintaining software.
 The knowledge gained in software engineering is useful in coding computer programming to develop computer programs and applications.

-The importance of software engineering in the technology industry is as follows:
+The importance of software engineering in the technology industry is as follows:<br>
-Problem solving and innovations- software engineers address complex challenges and create innovative solutions.They apply engineering principles and program to develop software that meets specicic needs.
+Problem solving and innovations- software engineers address complex challenges and create innovative solutions.They apply engineering principles and program to develop software that meets specicic needs.<br>
+Increases productivity-following methodologies like agile,software engineers can work more efficiently reducing development time and cost.<br>
+Enables scalability and maintenance- software engineers can work anywhere even when there are changes they can cope with them<br>
+Guarantees superior software principles of software engineering aid in the creation of dependable and expandible software<br>
+Strengthens cybersecurity software developers include security measures into software development to safeguard sensitive data<br>

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering.<br>
+NATO Software

 List and briefly explain the phases of the Software Development Life Cycle.